 After crossing the Parkway and getting a picture of Looking Glass Rock to prove that I had made it, we found a spot in the shade, away from all of the parked cars, where we sat in the grass and cooled off for half an hour.
 Cars and motorcycles came and went and my ego wondered what they thought of me and Rocko sitting there.
 "They probably think one of those parked cars is ours, and we are just resting before driving again," was my main thought.

-Time-stamped documentation (with dog butt) |
+(with dog butt)

 homelessness made me a bit self-conscious.
 As we walked past the parked vehicles, I felt like a vagrant who might be thought to be casing the cars for theft.
 Once we were past the cars I felt better.